bmuller/pundit-elixir/README.md

   defstruct [:author, :title, :body, :comments]

   defmodule Policy do
-    # This will initialize all the functions listed below, that all return false
+    # This will initialize all the action functions, all of which return false
     # by default.
-Override them individually to return true when they should.
+Override them individually to return true when they should,
+    # like edit? is overriden below.
     use Pundit.DefaultPolicy

     def edit?(post, user) do